Olympic Bar Comparison

 Any of these 7ft bars can be called an “olympic” bar, as they have 2” diameter sleeves (actually 1 31/32”) to take olympic plates, but there is a difference between an Olympic Weightlifting Bar and a Powerlifting Bar.

 Economy Bars – The cheap ones.
 Made in China.
 Not very strong.
 Good enough for beginner or casual lifting at home.
-They may bend or break if you drop them hard on the floor or rack.
+They may bend or break easily if you drop them hard on the floor or rack.
 The easy way to tell if it’s a cheap bar is the sleeve is bolted on as shown at right.
-The allen bolt often loosens and can break or bend if the bar is dropped.
+The allen bolt often loosens and can break or bend from a shock load.

-Weightlifting Bars – Weightlifting is the Olympic Games sport and also part of Crossfit.
+Men's Weightlifting Bars – Weightlifting is the Olympic Games sport and also part of Crossfit.
 It involves two exercises, the snatch and the clean-and-jerk.
 These bars are made to be springy at high loads to facilitate explosiveness, prevent a high shock load for the lifter, and absorb the shock of being dropped.
-Most of the springiness only comes into play at very heavy weights.
-The tensile strength (PSI) is lower than powerlifting bars so that it remains springy.
-They have a 28mm or 28.5mm shaft, chrome or zinc finish, medium knurling, and no center knurling so that you don’t scratch your neck during cleans.
-The finger guide marks are set wider than powerlifting bars, and the knurling extends to the near the end of the shaft unlike some powerlifting bars.
-Competition level bars use needle bearings in the sleeves for ultra-smooth rotation, but bars with bushings are suitable for most people.
-Weightlifting bars can be used for powerlifting, but the spring at very heavy weights isn’t always desirable, particularly for squats.
+The tensile strength (PSI) is lower than powerlifting bars so that it isn't too stiff.
+They have a 28mm shaft for a good pulling grip.
+The knurling is soft so you can slide your grip enough during cleans.
+The IWF spec calls for center knurling as a throwback to when they did one-handed snatches, but many lifters don't like it because it scratches their necks during cleans, so if there is any center knurling it's at least pretty soft such as on York bars.
+The knurling further down the bar should extend to the end of the shaft to accommodate tall users with the maximum width snatch grip.
+Competition level bars use needle bearings in the sleeves for ultra-sensitive rotation, but bushings are suitable for most people.

-Lightweight Technique Bars - These 5ft or 6ft weightlifting technique bars are the same length between the inside collars, or the part you grip, as the above bars.
+Lightweight Weightlifting Technique Bars - These 5ft or 6ft weightlifting technique bars are about the same 51" length between the inside collars, or the part you grip, as the above bars.
 They are meant for learning exercises with a lower starting weight.
-They are weak and aren't meant to be dropped with bumpers.
+They are aluminum or hollow steel and won't take a pounding.

 To avoid confusion for people who are just skimming this article and aren’t aware that Weightlifting is a technical term, and considering the fact that some people also call Weightlifting bars "olympic bars" to differentiate them from powerlifting bars (even though I say above that you can call all of them olympic bars), much of this article will simply say whether a bar is good for doing cleans.